vmware-tanzu/tanzu-dev-portal/content/workshops/lab-container-basics.md

 ---
 date: '2021-03-04'
-description: 'Learn the basics of how to build container images and run them.
+description: Learn the basics of how to build container images and run them.
 We’ll be using the Docker tool.

-  '
 featured: false
 hero: /images/workshops/workshop-container-basics.png
 lab: lab-container-basics